Particular/docs.particular.net/nservicebus/pipeline/customizing-v5.md

 ---
-title: Customizing the Pipeline in NSB v5
+title: Customizing the Pipeline in NServiceBus Version 5
-summary: Customizing the message handling pipeline in NServiceBus version 5.
+summary: Customizing the message handling pipeline in NServiceBus Version 5.
 tags:
 - Pipeline
 related:
 - nservicebus/pipeline/customizing
 ---

-In NServiceBus version 5, there are two explicit pipelines: one for the outgoing messages and one for the incoming messages.
+In NServiceBus Version 5, there are two explicit pipelines: one for the outgoing messages and one for the incoming messages.
 You can extend the pipeline with a custom behavior implementing `IBehavior<IncomingContext>` or `IBehavior<OutgoingContext>`.

 snippet:SamplePipelineBehavior